The New Default. Your hub for building smart, fast, and sustainable AI software

 There is also an ongoing discussion about Async Storage hook implementation on Github that is worth checking out if you’d like to dive deeper into the subject.

-Secure Storage in React Native
+Secure storage in React Native

 While their APIs look almost identical to Async Storage API, it's good to know they are different under the hood.
 These libraries keep the data in a dedicated, encrypted place specifically designed for sensitive information.
 This ensures that the data is securely stored within the system and prevents other apps on the device from accessing it.
 On iOS, data saved in the secure storage is kept in Keychain Services and Secured Shared Preferences on Android.[^6]